James David Santini: Congress

 Santini was elected to the U.S. House in 1974, unseating incumbent Republican David Towell.
 He served from 1975 to 1983 as a Democrat representing the state's at-large district.
 In Congress, Santini compiled a moderate-to-conservative record and won reelection by overwhelming margins.
 Santini ran for the United States Senate in 1982, but was narrowly defeated in the Democratic primary by incumbent Howard Cannon.
 Cannon then lost the general election to former state Senator Chic Hecht.

 Santini was the last person to represent the entire state in the U.S. House, as reapportionment gave Nevada two Congressional seats as of the 1982 Congressional election.
 He was succeeded by Democrat Harry Reid and Republican Barbara Vucanovich in the newly created 1st and 2nd Congressional Districts respectively.

 In 1986, he switched to the Republican Party and ran for the Senate seat then being vacated by the retiring Paul Laxalt.
-Although Santini won the Republican nomination easily, he lost the general election to Reid.
-Santini by 14,349 votes.
+Although Santini won the Republican nomination easily, he lost the general election to Reid by 14,349 votes.